izivkov/CasioGShockSmartSync/README.md

 # Casio G-Shock Smart Sync

+## Announcement
+There is a critical bug in version v22.5 where the "Find Phone" action was called incorrectly during auto time update.
+You may hear a loud beep when the time is being updated 4 times per day.
+I have fixed this in v22.6 and released to F-Droid.
+However, it takes about a week for F-Froid to publish the new version.
+You can get a workaround in one of the following 3 ways:

+1. Disable the Auto time update in the app settings.
+2. Downgrade to v22.4 from F-Droid.
+3. Upload a new APK v22.7

 ## What is it?
 I think we can do better than the official Casio G-Shock App!
 This app provides the following extra features: